Chris Streveler

-Christopher L. Streveler (born January 6, 1995) is an American football quarterback for the New York Jets of the National Football League (NFL).
+Christopher L. Streveler (born January 6, 1995) is an American professional football quarterback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football at Minnesota and South Dakota.
-After going undrafted in 2018, Streveler played two seasons as a backup quarterback for the Winnipeg Blue Bombers of the Canadian Football League (CFL), where they won the 107th Grey Cup championship in 2019.
-He has also played for the Arizona Cardinals.
+After going undrafted in 2018, Streveler played two seasons as a backup quarterback for the Blue Bombers, where they won the 107th Grey Cup championship in 2019.
+He has also been a member of the Arizona Cardinals, Baltimore Ravens, Miami Dolphins, and New York Jets.

 College career

 Streveler started his college career playing for the Minnesota Golden Gophers, where he played for three years, before transferring to the University of South Dakota.
 Streveler then played two years with the South Dakota Coyotes.
-There, he threw for 6,081 yards and 54 touchdowns, earning the MVFC Offensive Player of the Year award in 2017.
+There, he threw for 6,081 yards and 54 touchdowns, earning the Missouri Valley Football Conference (MVFC) Offensive Player of the Year award in 2017.
 He was a runner-up for the Walter Payton Award.